Spa Valley Railway » Family Events

 Trains will be running from early morning until late evening; evening dining trains can be booked for Friday 13th or Saturday 14th June here:

-A timetable will be published for this event at the beginning of June – Brake van rides in our Queen Mary Brake Van will be available too!
+A timetable for this event will be published at the beginning of June.
+Brake van rides in our Queen Mary Brake Van will also be available!
+High Rocks station will be closed for the duration of the event.

 Book tickets